- Program of Study and Degree

 A pass/fail request form may be filed at the Registrar’s Office prior to the end of the 12th week for a semester course or the 5th week of a quad course.
 (See Registrar’s Calendar for specific dates.)
-Once the 12th week (or 5th week) is past, the pass/fail option cannot be changed back to a regular letter grade option.
+After the respective deadline, the pass/fail option cannot be changed back to a regular letter grade option.

 Independent Study/Independent Research

 Tutorials involve independent completion of a course in the regular curriculum of the college, using the same syllabus as the regularly offered course, with slight adjustment for assignments such as group projects.
 Regular meetings with the instructor are expected over the course of the term.
 Tutorials can be requested when a needed course is not being taught again prior to the student’s anticipated graduation date, or a needed course is offered at a time that conflicts with another required course.
 Tutorial registration requires the instructor’s permission, and the consent of the department chair on the Application for Tutorial form.
 Tutorials require additional work for instructors, so requests may be approved or denied by an instructor.
 Lab Science tutorials are only allowed in a term when the course is being offered due to lab material and set-up logistics.

 Students may repeat courses in which a D or F grade is received.
 Only two courses in which a C- or above is received may be repeated.
 No course shall be repeated after a subsequent course is taken (i.e. one for which the first is a prerequisite).
 Any appeal regarding these limits should be requested through the Academic Petition process.
 With repeated courses, only the second grade will count in the grade point average, but the original grade and course will remain on the student's academic record.
 The Repeat of Course form is on the Registrar's Office website.